dansiegel/Mobile.BuildTools/docs/index.md

 !!! warning "NOTE"
     The docs on this site are specific to the Mobile.BuildTools v2.0.
 For those still using v1.4 please refer to the Wiki on GitHub.

+## History

+The Mobile.BuildTools started out several years ago from powershell scripts I found myself writing from one project to the next to help me decouple app secrets and configuration values from the code base making these instead build time dependencies.
+Over the years this grew from the scripts I kept re-writing to scripts that I included out of the box with the Prism Quickstart templates.
+These features had nothing to do with Prism however, and I started looking at how these could be re-used for any Xamarin application.
+With that the Mobile.BuildTools was born.
+Over the years it has grown and had so many features added that I ultimately realized I better start writing a docs site as it has a solution for pretty much every problem I encounter when developing mobile apps.

 ## Support

 This project is maintained by Dan Siegel.
 If this project has helped you please consider sponsoring Dan on GitHub.
 Your contributions help make great open source projects possible.

 [![GitHub Sponsors](https://github.blog/wp-content/uploads/2019/05/mona-heart-featured.png?fit=600%2C315)][sponsor]

+!!! note
+    Enterprise Support is available through [AvantiPoint](https://avantipoint.com).
+Please reach out if you require support for your apps with the Mobile.BuildTools, Prism or general assistance with your Xamarin, .NET Maui, or Uno Platform apps.

 ## Latest NuGet's